 However, there are some exceptions in extraordinary circumstances where the above procedures might be covered.

-However, this is usually only considered by insurance if the person has had a long-term evaluation of the condition, combined with a doctor-supervised weight program to attempt to address the problem with other methods.
+However, this is usually only covered by insurance if the person has had a long-term evaluation of the condition, combined with a doctor-supervised weight program to attempt to address the problem with other methods.

-Also, weight loss surgery is usually not covered and requires an exceptional situation to be an exception.
+Also, weight loss plastic surgery is usually not covered and requires an exceptional situation to be an exception.

 Also, the person may have trouble sleeping from the breathing issue, which could stem from a deviated septum.
-However, if the doctor can show the surgery is medically necessary and needed to live an everyday life, it may be covered.
+However, if the doctor can show the cosmetic surgery is medically necessary and needed to live an everyday life, it may be covered.

 Another procedure that may be covered in limited situations is breast surgery.
 If a person has excessively large breasts that cause discomfort and limits her ability to exercise, there could be an exception.
-Women in this situation can have severe shoulder and back pain that affects their quality of life.
+Women in this situation can have severe shoulder and back pain that affects the quality of life.

 If you think that your breast surgery could be medically necessary, you will need to submit forms and additional information from your doctor to the health insurance company.
 Depending on the insurer, they may want you to have physical therapy, lose weight, and attempt alternatives before considering covering it.